18 Min Read

 - Gardening in soil without wearing gloves

 To impede the spread of worms between humans and cats, it’s essential to practice good hygiene and prevent felines from becoming infected in the first place.
-Additional tips include:
+Here are a few tips to practice effective home hygiene with cats:

 - Washing hands well after cleaning a litter box